jeevitha898/my-blog-website/README.md

 # MyBlog Application
 MyBlog is a simple blogging application built with Spring Boot.
 It allows users to create, update, view, and delete blog posts.
-The application uses Thymeleaf for rendering views, and JPA (Java Persistence API) for interacting with a database.
+The application uses Thymeleaf for rendering views, and JPA (Java Persistence API) for interacting with a database

 ## Features